-When in 1920 the school moved into Jay H. Neff Hall, one wing of the new home was set apart for the Journalism Library and Miss Julia Sampson was appointed journalism librarian.
-Miss Sampson, a graduate of Stephens College, took library training at the University of Missouri and later was appointed assistant in charge of the Arts and Science Reading Room where she served for three years previous to coming to the Journalism Library.
+When in 1920 the school moved into Jay H. Neff Hall, one wing of the new home was set apart for the Journalism Library and Miss Julia E. Sampson, a graduate of Stephens College, took library training at the University of Missouri and was appointed "Assistant in Charge of Journalism Library."
+She worked at the main library for five years previously.
+In Ms. Sampson’s 1920 annual report, she noted that the journalism collection numbered over 1,000 cataloged books, 100 magazines, 50 city newspapers, 50 foreign newspapers, and 10 foreign magazines (Excerpt taken from https://rjionline.org/frank-lee-martin-journalism-library/).

 Julia E. Sampson, began working in the library in 1920, serving as Journalism Librarian until 1943 - Jay H. Neff Hall - C:20/13/3 Courtesy of University Archives